 During the year ended December 31, 2018, operating activities used \$81.0 million of cash, primarily resulting from our net loss of \$103.2 million, partially offset by net non-cash charges of \$3.9 million and net cash provided by changes in our operating assets and liabilities of \$18.3 million.
-Net cash provided by changes in our operating assets and liabilities for the year ended December 31, 2018 consisted of a \$14.3 million increase in accrued expenses and other liabilities and a \$8.8 million increase in accrued expenses may primarily due to our increased level of operating activities and the timing of vendor invoicing and payments, an increase in accrued milestones as well as an increase in accrued employee compensation expense.
+Net cash provided by changes in our operating assets and liabilities for the year ended December 31, 2018 consisted of a \$14.3 million increase in accrued expenses and other liabilities and a \$8.8 million increase in accounts payable, partially offset by a \$4.8 million increase in prepaid expenses and other current assets.
+The increase in accrued expenses was primarily due to our increased level of operating activities and the timing of vendor invoicing and payments, an increase in accrued milestones as well as an increase in accrued employee compensation expense.
 The increase in accounts payable was primarily due to increased operating activities as well as the timing of vendor invoicing and payments.
 The increase in prepaid expenses and other current assets was due to increases in prepaid insurance expenses, interest receivable and prepaid expenses to CMOs related to manufacturing development and CROs related to our clinical trials.

 During the year ended December 31, 2017, operating activities used \$50.2 million of cash, primarily resulting from our net loss of \$64.9 million, partially offset by non-cash charges of \$0.7 million and net cash provided by changes in our operating assets and liabilities of \$13.9 million.
 Net cash provided by changes in our operating assets and liabilities for the year ended December 31, 2017 consisted of a \$14.1 million increase in accrued expenses and a \$1.0 million increase in accounts payable, both partially offset by a \$1.2 million increase in prepaid expenses and other current assets.
 The increase in accrued expenses was primarily due to an accrued milestone of \$10.0 million related to our mavrilimumab program, increased clinical trial and manufacturing activities as well as increased accrued legal and professional fees and accrued employee compensation-related expenses.
-The increase in accounts payable was due to our increased level of operating activities and the timing of vendor invoicing and payments.
-The increase in prepaid expenses and other current assets was primarily due to prepaid clinical trial and manufacturing costs associated with our research and development programs.
+The increase in prepaid expense and the timing of vendor invoicing and payments.
+The increase in prepaid expense was primarily due to prepaid clinical trial and manufacturing costs associated with our research and development programs.